Circle of Service Logo

 Due to ongoing budget cuts and increased backlogs in payments from the State of Illinois, many organizations cut or reduced their programs because of their reliance on state government grants.
 Because of these issues, we have focused our attention to increasing individual giving and identifying new private (foundation and corporate) sponsors.

-We inaugurated the Young Professionals Board, a dynamic group of 30 young professionals under the age of 38 who have held numerous fundraisers and tapped into new potential donors.
-This group has played an instrumental role in our challenge grant campaign.
-Through their activities including cocktail hours, breakfasts and casual meet-and-greets, we have raised individual donations, identified new volunteers to the organization and attracted a young audience who may wish to serve our organization in various capacities throughout their lives.
 Indeed, recently the chair of the Young Professionals Board was appointed to our governing board, ensuring the efforts of the Young Professionals Board are fully integrated into our long-range fundraising strategy.
 During the Young Professional Board’s first year, they raised $2,000 in new and increased funds!
-Although the challenge grant is set to expire, we have garnered some tangible skills in looking for ways to sustain the momentum and increase our individual giving through the newly created Development Committee which combines leadership of our councils and board.
+Although the challenge grant is set to expire, we have garnered some tangible skills in looking for ways to sustain the momentum and increase our individual giving through the newly created Development Committee, which combines leadership of our councils and board.
 In this manner, we anticipate that we will be able to preserve some of the best relationships through our work and continue to cultivate new donors for our organization.

 Special Events